 Who Should Attend

-This program is for analysts and new managers who can benefit from experiencing hands-on familiarity with supply chain data and fundamental approaches to analysis and interpretation of supply chain data.
+This is an introductory, how-to program for analysts and new managers who can benefit from experiencing hands-on familiarity with supply chain data and fundamental approaches to analysis and interpretation of supply chain data.
 The program will cover fundamental concepts, processes, and tools to help better manage and improve their organizations’ supply chains and key process areas.
-The level of this program is not intended for supply chain participants who are advanced users of supply chain analytical techniques.
-Participants should have a moderate level of proficiency in Excel, but the program will include useful approaches to cleaning, understanding, and deriving understanding from actual supply chain databases.
-This is a required course for those pursuing a Certificate in Supply Chain Operations.
+Participants should have a moderate level of proficiency in Excel, but the program will include useful approaches to cleaning, anlayzing, and deriving understanding from actual supply chain databases.
+This program is among the options for those pursuing a Certificate in Supply Chain Operations.

 The following topics are covered:

-- Understanding of functional activities or sets of data of relevance to logistics and supply chain management including customer, product, inventory, transportation and supplier
+- Understanding functional activities or sets of data of relevance to logistics and supply chain management including customer, product, inventory, transportation, and supplier

 - Strategies for data collection and aggregation